Welcome to Code & Circuit, a computer science classroom in Amesbury, MA.

 Confronted with the speed of change in technology, learning computer basics can't be limited to learning a specific skill.
-At Code & Circuit, you'll learn the fundamentals of the machine, and work your way up to programming, build confidence, and discover engineering as a tool for problem solving.
-Students then go on to explore their own projects and interests, with the resources and guidance of the Code & Circuit community.
+At Code & Circuit, we teach the fundamentals of the machine, work our way up to programming, build confidence, and discover how engineering is a tool for problem solving.

 Code & Circuit is conveniently located in downtown Amesbury, Massachusetts.
 Upstairs from a coffee shop, and down the hall from a yoga studio, there is definitely a lot of energy at 36 Main St.